 The voice smiles, ‘Don’t worry.
 We can make another appointment.’

 Now the problem with my dentist is that her days off coincide with mine, which means that I have to go to her after work, something I am not in the habit of doing.
 I made a new appointment on a Monday evening, and spent the next week terrified of forgetting it again.

 Monday came and I was delayed slightly at work.
-When I escaped, I dived into my car, parked, sprinted across the car park and up the stairs to the dentist’s reception desk gasping for breath.
+When I escaped, I dived into my car and drove to the dentist’s, parked, sprinted across the car park and up the stairs to the dentist’s reception desk gasping for breath.
 ‘So sorry I’m late.’
 I panted, ‘ I got held up at work .’

 The young and very chipper young man behind the desk, looked at me over his computer monitor and asked for my name, then he stared at the screen for a minute and looked worried.

 I got that sinking feeling.
 ‘Have I missed it again?’

 ‘I don’t seem to have… Oh wait a moment, here you are… Your appointment’s next week not tonight.’

 The following week I managed to arrive after the poor Hygienist had gone home.
 ‘I hate my life,’ I moaned to the amused receptionist, and banged my head on the desk several times.